 This is an exciting time, as we have four new studies starting in June.
-We are investigating several indications for the ARC-IM device, including managing blood pressure in people with SCI and reducing the symptoms of Parkinson’s disease.
+We are investigating several indications for the ARC-IM device, including managing blood pressure in people with SCI.
 Getting to this point has been a year-long process.
 We had to demonstrate that our device is safe to use, that we have the support of clinicians and hospitals, that all the professionals involved are properly trained, and so on.
 It’s a lot of people to coordinate, a lot of paperwork, and a lot of complex information to be synchronized between the different teams to ensure the study goes ahead smoothly.
 We are now in the process of recruiting a total of 13 participants for the four studies.

 How has working with people with SCI changed your outlook on disability?

 The participants in our studies insist on the fact that they are not “patients” but “persons living with SCI”.
 That’s an important distinction.
 These are ordinary people who go to work, care for their children, and aspire to live as normally as they can.
 When you ask them what would make the biggest difference in terms of their quality of life, they typically list things like improved blood pressure regulation, sexual function, and bladder control ahead of walking again.
 These are all areas where our implant has the potential to vastly improve their ability to perform simple, everyday tasks that the rest of us take for granted, like leaning over to plug a phone charger into the wall.
 It’s immensely satisfying to be able to contribute to making people’s lives better.

 What are some of the challenges and rewards of working in a start-up environment?